FelixRovinVincent/vehicle-survey-analyser/README.md

 11. Write Integration tests including negative scenarios.
 12. Write test-driven production code as implementation of the design.
 Running tests to confirm implementation logic, static analysis of the code followed by corrections/improvements are repeated in sequence after implementing a portion of the solution.
 This would be the last deliverable.
 13. Refactor code.
 There will always be room for improvement.
 But, hopefully the refactoring will be minimum as otherwise it would be a sign of poor application design.
 14. Ensure everything is OK.
-Submit the solution via email including the link to GitHub repo..
+Submit the solution via email including the link to GitHub repo.

 ## Getting Started